 Eye strain commonly occurs in people that spend long periods of time looking at the same thing like a screen or television for long periods of time.
 If you look at your phone for a considerable amount of time, it’s easy to find yourself with blurred vision.

 Try to take regular breaks from your screen if you work a desk job.
-If you have glasses, always make sure that you wear them as instructed by your doctor.
+If you have computer glasses, always make sure that you wear them as instructed by your doctor.

 High Blook Sugar